Binance Market Update (2022-09-16)

 Binance

-Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include VIB, PROS, and NEBL, up by 342%, 98%, and 44%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include VIB, PROS, and NEBL, up by 451%, 188%, and 33%, respectively.

 Top stories of the day: